MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 ## Architecture

-The following architectural diagram of the Microsoft Graph platform shows how Graph connector content flows through content indexing to user results in [Microsoft Search](./overview-microsoft-search.md) clients.
+The following architectural diagram of the Microsoft Graph platform shows how Microsoft Graph connector content flows through content indexing to user results in [Microsoft Search](./overview-microsoft-search.md) clients.
 The rest of this section explains each of the key building blocks in the diagram.

 ![Diagram: on-premises and cloud-based data is pulled by connectors and indexed by the Microsoft Search API, and then the Microsoft Search service delivers the results to users.](media/connectors-overview/highlevel-connectors.png)
-Graph connectors can pull data from cloud-based (SaaS) data sources and on-premises data stores.
+Microsoft Graph connectors can pull data from cloud-based (SaaS) data sources and on-premises data stores.
 The above diagram shows connections to only two data sources, but you can add connections to up to ten sources per tenant.

 The Microsoft Graph Connectors API instantiates one connection per data source.
 Then, the API indexes and stores the data.
 Established connections interact with Microsoft Search, so users can get search results.

-You can use the Microsoft 365 [admin center](https://admin.microsoft.com) to set up and manage any of the Graph connectors by Microsoft.
-The admin center has a simple user interface that makes it easy to establish the connection to your data source and monitor connection status and utilization.
+You can use the Microsoft 365 [admin center](https://admin.microsoft.com) to set up and manage any of the Microsoft Graph connectors.
+The admin center has a simple user interface that makes it easy to establish a connection to your data source and monitor connection status and utilization.

 To create a **connection** to a data source, admins need authenticated access to the data and the entire content repository.
 The data is fed to the graph connector service for indexing.--->